icsl-Jeon/px4_code/README.md

 <img src="https://github.com/icsl-Jeon/px4_code/blob/master/img/mav_wrapper_diagram.png">

  This package is a module for px4 position control from user input or trajectory planner.
 Currently, SITL (refer mavros and px4 for details) was validated with gazebo.
 The package implemented two nodes: 1) gcs with gui(mav_gcs_node) and 2) wrapping module(mav_wrapping_node).
+To run those simulator, you have to properly configure your QGroundControl parameter so that px4 can listen external pose topic(refer).